AdobeDocs/campaign-standard.en/help/api/using/retrieving-profiles.md

 ---
 title: Retrieving profiles
-description: Learn more how to retrieve profiles with APIs.
+description: Learn more how to retrieve profiles with APIs
-audience: developing
-content-type: reference
-topic-tags: campaign-standard-apis

 feature: API
 role: Data Engineer
 level: Experienced
 exl-id: 19679804-f728-49fa-b26e-8f31b67c29bf
 ---
-# Retrieving profiles {#retrieving-profiles}
+# Retrieving profiles with APIs {#retrieving-profiles}

 Retrieving profiles is performed with a **GET** request.